 If you know how to set SMART goals for recovery, you are one-third of the way to addiction recovery.
 Sobriety is difficult in itself.
 Fortunately, there are tangible and workable ways to go through the drug addiction recovery process one careful step at a time.

 If you are currently in the first year of overcoming your substance use disorder, acknowledge that recovery can sometimes feel too overwhelming.
 At times, it can even take more than a year to achieve a completely sober lifestyle.
-But know that recovery is possible as long as it prioritized and specific actions are taken to reach it.
+But know that recovery is possible as long as it is prioritized and specific actions are taken to reach it.

 S is for Specific